openvax/mhcflurry/docs/package_readme/readme.generated.txt

 The predictions shown above were generated with MHCflurry 1.0.0.
 Different versions of MHCflurry can give considerably different results.
-Even on the same version, your exact predictions may vary (up to about 1 nM) depending on the Keras backend and other details.
+Even on the same version, exact predictions may vary (up to about 1 nM) depending on the Keras backend and other details.

 In most cases you’ll want to specify the input as a CSV file instead of passing peptides and alleles as commandline arguments.
 See